-Our CDN service is a pull CDN and every static asset is downloaded just once.
+Our CDN service is a "pull CDN", which means that every static asset is downloaded just once.
 This can be problematic if you are editing your CSS/JS files on a live site and find that your changes are not reflected when you refresh.

 Simply modify the CSS reference link (typically in your header.php or functions.php) file as shown: